simple-hacker/hacker-text/README.md

 # hacker-text
 A simple Javascript plugin that animates text to look like it's decoding.

-To use simply include the hacker-text.js in a script tag on your website, and add the class '.hacker-text' so any body of text such as <h1>, <p>, <spans> etc.
+To use simply include the hacker-text.js in a script tag on your website, and add the class '.hacker-text' so any body of text such as &lt;h1&gt;, &lt;p&gt;, &lt;spans&gt; etc.

 To change the speed of the decoding add one of the following classes: hacker-text-slow